Rachid-Oubaoug/AWS-Certified-Cloud-Practitioner-Notes/README.md

 # AWS Cloud Practitioner Study Notes (CLF-C02)

 This repository is designed to help you better understand and remember AWS services through creative categorizations, diagrams, and mind maps.
-Here’s an overview of the content available in this repository:
+Here’s an overview of the content available:

-## Contents

 ### 1. [Creative Categorization of AWS Services](Creative%20AWS%20Services%20Categorization.md)
    <!--- **Description**: AWS services can sometimes be challenging to remember and differentiate.
 In this document, AWS services are grouped by creative and unconventional criteria.-->